HadrienG2/3photons-rust/README.md

 original `3photons` program would emit, with one notable exception.

-Instead of aggregating data about all events in a single accumulator, then normalizing, it slices up the event data into batches of a certain size (implementation-defined, currently 10k events), accumulates them, and then merges the resulting accumulators.
+Instead of aggregating data about all events in a single accumulator, then normalizing, it slices up the generated events into batches of a certain size (implementation-defined, currently 10k events), accumulates them, and then merges the resulting accumulators.